Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

-One of the main features of cryptocurrency is that it is possible to trade coins simultaneously on multiple exchanges and against a number of fiat and crypto pairs.
-For example, an investor could buy Bitcoin on Binance or Kraken, two prominent centralized exchanges, against fiat currencies such as the U.S. dollar or the euro, or even against another cryptocurrency such as Ethereum or Tether, a stablecoin. \citet{makarov2020trading} and \citet{borri2023cryptomarket} document sizable, persistent deviations in the dollar price of Bitcoin across exchanges and across fiat- and crypto-quoted pairs.
-We revisit this evidence on updated data for 510 BTC--fiat pairs traded on 165 centralized exchanges in 49 currencies.
+\citet{makarov2020trading} and \citet{borri2023cryptomarket} document sizable, persistent deviations in the dollar price of Bitcoin across exchanges and across fiat- and crypto-quoted pairs.
+We revisit this evidence on updated data for 510 BTC–fiat pairs traded on 165 centralized exchanges in 49 currencies.
 Bitcoin price discounts are computed each week relative to the dollar price on Kraken (the benchmark exchange).
 All quotes are converted to U.S. dollars using daily spot FX rates.
-In the 2014--2025 sample, the 10th and 90th percentiles of Bitcoin price discounts are --1.8\% and 3.7\%, respectively.
-These figures remain virtually unchanged in the post-2020 period (--2.1\% and 3.5\%).
+In the 2014–2025 sample, the 10th and 90th percentiles of Bitcoin price discounts are –1.8\% and 3.7\%, respectively.
+These figures remain virtually unchanged in the post-2020 period (–2.1\% and 3.5\%).
 Moreover, discounts are highly persistent, with a half-life of roughly 1.1 weeks in both samples.
-These deviations---classic examples of market inefficiency and violations of the law of one price---are results of market segmentation induced by capital controls and idiosyncratic domestic shocks that prevent arbitrage.\footnote{\citet{barbon2021quality} compare centralized and decentralized cryptocurrency exchanges along two key dimensions---market liquidity and price efficiency---and find that decentralized exchanges exhibit lower efficiency.}
+These deviations---classic examples of market inefficiency and violations of the law of one price---are results of market segmentation induced by capital controls and idiosyncratic domestic shocks that prevent arbitrage.

+Fragmentation and limits to arbitrage also have implications for market fragility and flash-crash dynamics. \citet{menkveld2019flash} study the May 6, 2010 U.S.\ equity Flash Crash and argue that a disruption in cross-market arbitrage can make fragmented markets fragile and result in price crashes; they also refer to analogous flash-crash episodes in cryptocurrency markets, including in Ethereum (June 21, 2017) and Bitcoin (October 10, 2017).
+Because our baseline analysis is conducted at the weekly frequency using close-to-close returns, these very short-lived intraday dislocations are less likely to affect our main results, though they remain relevant for studies of market microstructure and tail risk.\footnote{\citet{barbon2021quality} compare centralized and decentralized cryptocurrency exchanges along two key dimensions---market liquidity and price efficiency---and find that decentralized exchanges exhibit lower efficiency.}